Upgrading from a 2015 iMac to 2019 for Video Editing

 - Faster rendering times

-- A general “better” experience in the timeline and fewer jitters and hangups.
+- A “better” experience in the timeline and fewer jitters and hangups.

-This is where it will be a deal maker or deal breaker depending on your situation.
+This is where it will be a deal maker or deal-breaker depending on your situation.
 I mostly make web content that is uploaded to YouTube and other online video services.
-I never have to export files in H.265 codec.
+I never have to export files in the H.265 codec.
 There are two reasons I never use this codec.

-- The file size is too big to upload on Australian internet
+- The file size is too big to upload on the Australian internet upload limitations.

 Exporting to Apple Devices (.M4V)